MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/reports-aip.md

 ### Roles required

-Specific to the Azure Information Protection analytics, you can use the Azure AD role of Security Reader, as an alternative to the other Azure AD roles that support managing Azure Information Protection.
+Specific to Azure Information Protection analytics, you can use the Azure AD administrator role of Security Reader as an alternative to the other Azure AD roles that support managing Azure Information Protection.

-Because this feature uses Azure Log Analytics, you also have Azure roles that control access to your workspace.
+Because this feature uses Azure Log Analytics, role-based access control (RBAC) for Azure also controls access to your workspace.

+If you are new to Azure roles, you might find it useful to read [Differences between Azure RBAC roles and Azure AD administrator roles](https://docs.microsoft.com/azure/role-based-access-control/rbac-and-directory-admin-roles#differences-between-azure-rbac-roles-and-azure-ad-administrator-roles).

 Details:

-1. To access the Azure Information Protection analytics blade in the Azure portal, you must have one of the following [Azure AD roles](/azure/active-directory/active-directory-assign-admin-roles-azure-portal):
+1. To access the Azure Information Protection analytics blade in the Azure portal, you must have one of the following [Azure AD administrator roles](/azure/active-directory/active-directory-assign-admin-roles-azure-portal):

+    - **Security Reader**

     - **Information Protection Administrator**

-    - **Security Reader**

    - **Security Administrator**

     - **Global Administrator**